BA in Architecture, Princeton University, 1985, magna cum laude

-Ph.D, Architecture, History and Theory, Georgia Institute of Technology, (ongoing)
+Ph.D., Architecture, History and Theory, Georgia Institute of Technology, (ongoing)

 Graduate Certificate, Science and Technology Studies, Ivan Allen School of Literature, Media and Communications, 2017

 Informed by her years of professional practice, Marisabel’s studios emphasize students’ ability to properly think through and document their own processes of conceptualization, in active engagement with research data and materials, and with the intelligent use of both analog and digital resources.
-Marisabel is fascinated by the many platforms, analogue and digital, architects must implement to find their way, and finds this navigation worthy material for exploration.
+Marisabel is fascinated by the many platforms, analog and digital, architects must implement to find their way, and finds this navigation worthy material for exploration.
 Her professional, research, design and teaching interests converge on a desire to “push the envelope”, towards experimental approaches to space/form-making, and the testing of diverse design techniques.

 Marisabel is interested in the convergence of theory and praxis.
-She holds a graduate certificate in Science and Technology Studies, and has presented her papers at conferences, published in edited compilations and participated in and helped organize symposia.
+She holds a graduate certificate in Science and Technology Studies, and has presented her papers at conferences, published in edited compilations, and participated in and helped organize symposia.